radio-astro-tools/spectral-cube/docs/manipulating.rst

     >>> regpix.meta['restfreq'] = [100 * u.GHz] # rest frequency # doctest: +SKIP
     >>> regpix.meta['veltype'] = 'OPTICAL' # velocity convention # doctest: +SKIP
     >>> subcube = cube.subcube_from_regions([regpix])  # doctest: +SKIP

+If ``range`` is specified, but the other two keywords are not, the code will likely crash.

 Extract the minimal valid subcube
 ---------------------------------